ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-5. Create the `mydatabasesec-writer` secret and specify the key-value pairs for a username and password using the `--from-literal` option.
+5. Create the `mydatabasesec-writer` secret and specify the key-value pairs for a username and password by using the `--from-literal` option.

     ```
     ibmcloud ce secret create -n mydatabasesec-writer --from-literal username=writer --from-literal password=wxyz
     ```
     {: pre}

-6. View details about the `mydatabasesec-writer` secret using the `secret get` command.
+6. View details about the `mydatabasesec-writer` secret by using the `secret get` command.
 The values for the `password` and `username` keys of the secret are encoded.

     ```
     ibmcloud ce secret get -n mydatabasesec-writer